vuejs/vuex/docs/en/actions.md

 Actions are similar to mutations, the difference being that:

-- Instead of mutating the state, actions commits mutations.
+- Instead of mutating the state, actions commit mutations.
 - Actions can contain arbitrary asynchronous operations.

 Let's register a simple action: